 When you change the target throughput, VoltDB adjusts the frequency of rebalance transactions to achieve the desired volume of data moved per second.
 If you increase the target throughout, the number of rebalance transactions per second increases.
 Similarly, if you decrease the target throughout, the number of transactions decreases.

-The <elastic> element is a child of the <systemsettings> element.
 For example, the following configuration file sets the target duration to 15 milliseconds and the target throughput to 1 megabyte per second before starting the database: